 First, RMT lays the foundation for success by guiding teams to clarify their goals.
 RMT identifies two types of goals: business goals and A team’s psychological goals describe how teammates intentionally choose to think and behave as they work together to achieve their team’s business goals.
 More.
 Together, these two goals define a) what the team is working to accomplish, b) how it will be measured, and c) how will they work together and support one another to succeed.

-Next, RMT provides three specific tools for creating a strong, flexible, high-performing team ready to achieve team goals: A Work Agreement is a collective promise made by teammates to transform non-productive behavior into collaborative teamwork behavior.
+Next, RMT provides three specific tools for creating a strong, flexible, high-performing team ready to achieve team goals: A Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior.
 More, RMT’s Team Operating System is a six-step, 90-day, continuous improvement system that organizes team functions to increase the likelihood of achieving customer satisfaction.
 More, and Right-Minded Teammates.

 Firstly, Work Agreements, created collectively by all team members, ensure everyone operates under a single set of performance and behavioral expectations.
 Work Agreements are powerfully effective at resolving interpersonal issues and conflicts.